bairejavier1/ai201-project5-mixtape-starter/submission.md

 of the day of the week.
 I re-ran the full `tests/test_streaks.py` suite (5 tests) to confirm same-day handling, skipped-day resets, and normal weekday increments were unaffected — all 5 passed, including the previously-failing Sunday test.

+### Issue #5: The last song in a playlist never shows up

+**How I reproduced it:** I ran `pytest tests/test_playlists.py -v`.
+Two tests failed:
+`test_playlist_returns_all_songs` expected 5 songs back but got 4, and
+`test_playlist_returns_songs_in_order` showed the returned list was missing "Track 5" specifically — the last song by position — while the first four tracks were present and correctly ordered.

+**How I found the root cause:** I opened `services/playlist_service.py` and read `get_playlist_songs()`.
+The query itself builds the song list correctly, ordered ascending by `position`.
+The very last line of the function is `return [song.to_dict() for song in songs[:-1]]`.
+Seeing `[:-1]` applied to an already-correct, already-ordered list immediately explained why exactly one song — always the last one — was missing regardless of playlist length, which matched the test failures precisely.

+**The root cause:** The list comprehension slices the ordered `songs` list with `songs[:-1]`, which drops the final element before serializing to dicts.
+This has nothing to do with the SQL query or ordering logic — both are correct — it's a plain Python slicing mistake applied after the correct list was already built, so it silently discards the last song in every playlist regardless of size.

+**My fix and side-effect check:** I changed `songs[:-1]` to `songs`, removing the slice entirely so the full ordered list is returned.
+I re-ran `tests/test_playlists.py` (all 3 tests, including the empty-playlist edge case) to confirm the fix and that an empty playlist still correctly returns `[]` rather than erroring on the removed slice.
+I also ran the full `pytest tests/` suite to confirm this change didn't affect the search or streak tests, since `playlist_service.py` isn't imported by either.